Broomfield Air Quality Monitoring Program (AQM)

 Air Quality Monitoring Program Details

-A map of the air quality monitoring sensors and the trailer locations can be viewed here.
+View a map of the air quality monitoring sensors and the trailer locations.
 The locations of the sensors and stationary trailer locations were selected by a team of atmospheric scientists, based, in part, upon meteorological data and elevations.
 Sites near oil and gas well sites were selected to capture emissions prior to dispersion and in the neighborhoods to determine if pad emissions are moving into residential areas.
 If any oil and gas operator is found to be responsible for an illegal release of emissions, citation or further legal action will be considered.
 Although the data from this system is carefully monitored and shared as necessary with emergency responders, this system is not intended to be an emergency response protocol nor an acute exposure warning system.
 Broomfield staff will publish trigger notifications and data as soon as it can be validated.
 Other real-time data is available on the links below.

 Air Quality Monitoring Program Monitoring Equipment